Explore the World of Piping

 Maintenance on a pipesystem can be a reason to rotate the spectacle in the "close" position.
 This run will take place through the hole, that is drilled in the connection piece.
 By loosening of all bolts, and partial removal of their, the Spectacle Blind can be rotated.
 After replacing the gaskets (new gaskets are to recommend), the bolts can be re-assembled and tightened.

 Spades and Spacers be applied in systems where maintenance is often not necessary, or in applications with large pipe sizes.
 Depending on the flange size and the Pressure Class, Spades can weigh hundreds of pounds.
-To prevent unnecessary weight to a flange connections, usually will be chosen not for a Spectacle Blind, but for 2 separate parts.
+To avoid unnecessary weight, for example at a large flange connection, a spade or ring spacer is typically used instead of a spectacle blind.

 Ring Spacer

 So as for the Spectacle Blind already described, maintenance on a pipesystem can be a reason to temporarily replace a Ring Spacer for a Spade.
 By loosening of all bolts, and half of the bolts temporarily remove, the Spade or Spacer can be placed.
-After replacing the gaskets (new gaskets are to recommend), the bolts can be re-assembled and tightened.
+After replacing the gaskets (always use new gaskets), the bolts can be re-assembled and tightened.

 A small problem is that we basically can not see, or a Spade or a Spacer mounted between the flanges.
 Therefore the handles are often specially marked, or both have a different design; a customer often provides its own specification.